Diocese of Columbus: 1945 to 1968

-Michael Ready became bishop of Columbus in 1945.
+Michael Ready from the Diocese of Cleveland was appointed bishop of Columbus by Pope Pius XII in 1945.
 That same year, the Vatican established the Diocese of Steubenville, removing 13 counties from the Diocese of Columbus to form the new diocese.
-At the same time, nine counties were added to the Diocese of Columbus from the Archdiocese of Cincinnati.
+At the same time, the Vatican added nine counties to the Diocese of Columbus from the Archdiocese of Cincinnati.

-One of Ready's first tasks was overseeing the erection of the new Diocese of Steubenville.
-He established the Catholic Welfare Bureau and appointed a director of charities for the diocese.
+One of Ready's first tasks was overseeing the erection of Steubenville.
+He established the Catholic Welfare Bureau for the Diocese of Columbus in 1945 and appointed a director of charities for the diocese.
+Today it is called Catholic Social Services.
+In 1949, Ready razed the original bishop's house, replacing it with a combination bishop's residence and diocesan chancery building.
 Ready was a critic of the Ohio State University board of trustees' decision in 1951 that required all campus speakers be cleared by University President Howard L. Bevis in advance.
-He also had the bishop's house razed.
-It was first built as the home of William G. Deshler and constructed the current bishop's residence and diocesan chancery building in its place in 1949.

-Ready also organized the Holy Name Society, a Parent-Teacher Organization, the Council of Catholic Women, the Catholic Youth Council, and the St. Vincent de Paul Society in the diocese.
-He created 18 new parishes and oversaw the construction of nine elementary and five high schools.
-Ready founded two nursing homes, the diocesan Child Guidance Center, and the Catholic Student Center at Ohio State University.
+Ready also organized the Holy Name Society, a parent-teacher organization, the Council of Catholic Women, the Catholic Youth Council, and the St. Vincent de Paul Society in the diocese.
+Ready founded two nursing homes, the diocesan Child Guidance Center in Columbus, and the Catholic Student Center at Ohio State University.
 He worked with his fellow Ohio bishops to start the Ohio Catholic Welfare Conference.
 Ready died in 1957.
+Ready created 18 new parishes and built nine elementary schools and five high schools.

-Pope Pius XII appointed Auxiliary Bishop Clarence Issenmann of the Archdiocese of Cincinnati as the sixth bishop of Columbus on December 5, 1957.
-As bishop, Issenmann established the Diocesan Development Fund so as to supply for the expansion of the diocese, which added eight parishes and six high schools under Issenmann.
-He also found a new building to house diocesan offices, and offered a televised mass every week.
-Pope Paul VI named him as coadjutor bishop of the Diocese of Cleveland in 1964.
+Pope Pius XII appointed Auxiliary Bishop Clarence Issenmann of Cincinnati as the sixth bishop of Columbus in 1957.
+As bishop, Issenmann established the Diocesan Development Fund to aid the expansion of the diocese.
+He added eight parishes and six high schools during his term.
+Issenmann also founded a new building to house diocesan offices, and offered a televised mass every week.
+Pope Paul VI named Issenmann as coadjutor bishop of Cleveland in 1964.

-Bishop John Carberry from the Diocese of Lafayette in Indiana was appointed the seventh bishop of Columbus by Paul VI on January 16, 1965.
-As bishop, he implemented the reforms of the Second Vatican Council and supported the American Civil Rights Movement and the ecumenical movement.
-He established the Clergy Advisory Council, and oversaw the renovation of St. Joseph's Cathedral after issuing regulations for liturgical changes.
+Bishop John Carberry from the Diocese of Lafayette in Indiana was appointed the seventh bishop of Columbus by Paul VI in 1965.
+As bishop, he implemented the reforms of the Second Vatican Council of the early 1960s.
+Carberry also supported the American Civil Rights Movement and the ecumenical movement.
+He established the Clergy Advisory Council and oversaw the renovation of St. Joseph's Cathedral after issuing regulations for liturgical changes.
 Carberry also bought a new building to centralize the offices of the diocesan chancery.
 He helped found the Inter-Church Board for Metropolitan Affairs, the first organization in the United States uniting Protestants and Catholics for ecumenism and social action.
-In January 1968, he became the first Catholic bishop to receive the Ohio Council of Churches' annual "Pastor of Pastors" award.
+In 1968, Carberry became the first Catholic bishop to receive the Ohio Council of Churches' annual "Pastor of Pastors" award.
 Carberry was named archbishop of the Archdiocese of St. Louis in 1968.